LemmyNet/lemmy-docs/src/administration/from_scratch.md

 Lemmy supports image hosting using [pict-rs](https://git.asonix.dog/asonix/pict-rs/).
 We need to install a couple of dependencies for this.
 You can also skip these steps if you don't require image hosting.
 You have three options to choose from 1) no image hosting, 2) embeded pic-rs within lemmy_server, 3) external pic-rs called by lemmy_server. **NOTE: If you go with no image hosting, Lemmy-ui will still allow users to attempt uploading images even if pict-rs is not configured, in this situation, the upload will fail and users will receive technical error messages.**

 Depending on preference, pict-rs can be installed as a standalone application, or it can be embedded within Lemmy itself (see below).
 In both cases, pict-rs requires the `magick` command which comes with Imagemagick version 7, but Ubuntu 20.04 only comes with Imagemagick 6.
 So you need to install that command manually, eg from the [official website](https://imagemagick.org/script/download.php#linux).
+Also of note is that Ubuntu 20.04 comes with PostgreSQL 13.x, and Lemmy 0.18.3 and later requires newer versions.

 ```bash
 sudo apt install ffmpeg exiftool libgexiv2-dev --no-install-recommends